-Some sensory stimuli can trigger adverse reactions among children, like anger, irritation, etc. Therefore, when you make an agitated student spend some time in a dimly lighted room, it can calm them.
+Some sensory stimuli can trigger adverse reactions among children, like anger, irritation, etc. Therefore, making an agitated student spend some time in a dimly lighted room can calm them.

 Some sensory rooms have aromatherapy diffusers, white noise machines, and other emotion-controlling gadgets.

-Some people are low sensed.
+Some people are low-sense.
 That means they don’t understand how to respond to certain senses.
 Children with autism often seem aloof about many emotional skills.

 Learn to Socialize